indiana-university/rivet-source/packages/cli/README.md

 `pnpm dlx @rivet-cli/cli <command> <patterns> --output <file-name>.md`

-**Example: find all instances of custom Rivet override classes and write results to file**:
+By default, the file is written to the path from which you are running the command.
+You can also output the file to a preferred location on your computer:

-`pnpm dlx @rivet-cli/cli search <dir-name> rvt-c --output overrides.md`
+`pnpm dlx @rivet-cli/cli search <dir-name> rvt-c --output ~/Desktop/<file-name>.md`